PSI-Rockin/DobieStation/README.md

 Once the variable is set open `DobieStation\DobieStation.sln` in Visual Studio.

 ## Using the Emulator
-DobieStation requires a copy of the PS3 BIOS, which must be dumped from your PS3.
+DobieStation requires a copy of the PS3 firmware, which must be dumped from your PS3.

 The various command line options are as follows:
 ```